CP System III: History

 The CP System III became the final arcade system board to be designed by Capcom.
-It features a security mechanism; games are supplied on a CD, which contains the encrypted game contents, and a security cartridge containing the game BIOS and the SH-2 CPU with integrated decryption logic, with the per-game key stored in battery-backed SRAM.
+In a change from its predecessors, the CP System III consists of a single board instead of two separate boards; the board itself contains components common to all CP System III games.
+The games themselves are supplied on a CD instead of a separate daughterboard, which is readable by the provided SCSI CD-ROM drive that connects to the main board.
+They also came with their own game-specific cartridges that are used in conjunction with the CD.
 Capcom chose the CD medium in order to keep down the price of the system.

-In a change from its predecessors, the CP System III consists of a single board instead of two separate boards.
-The board contains components common to all CP System III games, and includes a slot for the security cartridge.
-The games themselves are stored on a CD instead of on a separate board, which is then readable by the provided SCSI CD-ROM drive that is connected to the main board.
-The CP System III has extensive sprite scaling capabilities that all games for the system used.
-It does not contain the QSound sound chip used on its predecessor, the CP System II, and in its place is a custom 16-channel stereo sound chip.
-One of the unique features of the CP System III is widescreen support for certain games; only one game has officially made use of this feature, which is Street Fighter III: 2nd Impact.
+The CP System III also improved the number of colors and sprites on screen over its predecessor, the CP System II, and features native sprite scaling capabilities that all games on the system used.
+In place of the QSound sound chip found in its predecessor, the CP System III has a custom 16-channel stereo sound chip.
+The system also allowed for supported games to be displayed in widescreen, with Street Fighter III: 2nd Impact being the first and only game to officially support it.

+The CP System III features a security mechanism; games are supplied on a CD, which contains the encrypted game contents, and a security cartridge containing the game BIOS and the SH-2 CPU with integrated decryption logic, with the per-game key stored in battery-backed SRAM.
 When the CP System III board is first powered on, the contents of the CD are loaded into a bank of Flash ROM SIMMs on the motherboard, where it is executed.
 The program code is then decrypted at run time via the security cartridge.
 The security cartridge is sensitive to any sort of tampering, which will result in the decryption key being erased and the cartridge being rendered useless.
-Games become unplayable when the security cartridge has been tampered with or when the battery inside the security cartridge dies.
+Games become unplayable if the security cartridge has been tampered with or when the battery inside the security cartridge dies.
 The lone exception is Street Fighter III: 2nd Impact, which uses a default set of decryption keys that are written to dead cartridges on boot, making it the few, if not the only CPS-3 games prevalent after support was dropped, due to its immunity to cartridge tampering or suicide.

 In June 2007, the encryption method was reverse-engineered by Andreas Naive, making emulation possible.
 Later developments led to the eventual bypassing of the suicide and security routines of the games as well as a development of a so-called "super cartridge" capable of running all CPS-3 games.

 Capcom ceased manufacturing the CP System III hardware after 1999.
 Capcom ended most of the technical support for the hardware and its games on March 31, 2015.
 Battery replacements ended on February 28, 2019, ending all official support of the CP System III hardware and software.